 Here you see that we first have to count the arguments.
 There are various ways of doing this.
 Below we give a second way.
-The idea in this example is to prepare the terms for putting the various arguments in the \$arg'i' variables.
-This is not something we can do at running time (we cannot modify names of variables during execution).
+The idea in this example is to prepare the terms for the putting the various arguments in the \$arg'i' variables.
+This is not something we can do at running time.
 It has to be set up by the preprocessor.
 The drop statement tells the program to forget about all expressions after the current module, and to not treat them in the current module.
 If we mention one or more expressions this holds only for those expressions.
 The other way to obtain our arguments is